Flourless Chocolate Cake

 How to Make Flourless Chocolate Cake

-Step 4: Pour chocolate mixture into greased pan and bake for 22-25 minutes or until a toothpick inserted in the center of the cake comes out clean.
+Step 5: Pour the batter into your prepared pan and bake for 22-25 minutes, until a toothpick inserted in the center comes out clean.

 A slice of flourless chocolate cake, sprinkled with powdered sugar and topped with raspberries on a plate.
 A bite has been taken out of the slice.